 Appendix Figure A.9 shows the correlation between exit, default and ownership over time.
 The left-hand panel of the figure shows the correlation between default and school exit between 1970 and 2010.
 There is a sharp spike in this relationship following the introduction of CDR rules post 1988.
 The correlation is estimated via an OLS regression, without the inclusion of any controls.
-The dashed lines show a 95% confidence interval.
+The dashed lines show a 95 percent confidence interval.

 Figure 12 provides more direct evidence of how the application of the cohort default rate rules after 1990 lead to differential exit of educational institutions based on their ex-ante (pre-CDR legislation) default rates.
 The figures plot the exit rate of institutions in each specified year by their cohort default rate.
 The key CDR threshold over which an institution risked exclusion from Title IV funding is 30 percent (the red vertical line).
 Prior to the legislation establishing the CDR rules and other limitations on loan eligibility and enhanced accountability measures (1984-1988), there was no evidence of differential exit of institutions based on credit quality.
-During and after implementation of the new rules, exits are concentrated among those institutions who would be (or were) sanctioned.
+During and after implementation of the new rules, exits are concentrated among those institutions who would be (or were) sanctioned.18

 The results in Table 4 indicate that being above the threshold is associated with an increase in school exit following the introduction of CDR rules, which is consistent with the visual evidence.
 The table explores the effects of the introduction of CDR rules on school exit.
 The first column presents a simple difference-in-difference, with an indicator of default rates being above the threshold and an indicator of the year being post-1988 as opposed to including fixed effects.
 The coefficient on the interaction between being above the threshold and the CDR rules being in place is statistically significant at the .01 level.
-Columns (2) and (3) add in year and school type fixed effects respectively, and the coefficients remain highly statistically significant at the .01 level.
-The inclusion of year fixed effects doubles the magnitude of the coefficient on the interaction, which suggests that it is important to control for temporal trends.
-The coefficients are quite stable in later specifications which absorb temporal factors.
-The coefficients indicate that the introduction of the CDR rules are associated with an approximate 7 percentage point increase in school exit.